|Location:||At Dinant, 500m from the railway stationand the Dinant bridge, on the left bank of the river Meuse.|

 Please check rates and details directly with the companies in question if you need more recent info.

 At the time of the discovery the first visitors were baffled by the beauty of the cave.
 It was located at the road, not difficult to develop, and the touristic potential was obvious.
 We guess at this time the cave was really the most beautiful tourist cave of Belgium.
-But there are caves like the Grottes de Han-sur-Lesse in Belgium, and this little cave is definitely no comparison.
+But there are caves like the Grottes de Han-sur-Lesse in Belgium, and this little cave is definitely not playing in the same league.
 We guess the exaggeration is the personal touch of the people who discovered and developed the cave.
 They developed the cave similar to a fun fair and advertised it like a carnival barker would do.
-Other strange results of this attitude are the concrete rails resembling wood, the colored light bulbs, and the light which concetrates solely on the formations.
+Other strange results of this attitude are the concrete rails resembling wood, the colored light bulbs, and the light which concentrates solely on the formations.
 The cave was first named Grotte de Raimpaine or Grotte de Dinant, but soon it became Grotte la Merveilleuse.

 This cave was used as a shelter during World War II.
 But not simply as an air raid shelter, the river Meuse became the front at the end of World War II.
 The Allied Forces were fighting the Germans, continually advancing towards Germany.
 The citizens of Dinant fled into the cave when the front approached and stayed underground while Americans on the left side of the river fought against Germans on the right side of the river.
 They stayed underground for ten days, until the front had moved away.